+This parameter is a string containing two comma-separated values.
 For each pixel position, a robust determination of the standard deviation from the median pixel value is made.
-All pixel values with a positive residual greater than the specified number of sigmas are rejected, the other values are averaged.
+All pixel values with a negative or positive residual greater than the specified numbers of sigmas are rejected, the other values are averaged.